Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 * Peakboard can now record voice commands via microphone
 * Peakboard can now send data to an S7 controller
 * New templates were added and the existing templates were revised
-* Values of variables can now be stored on the box for the long term
+* Values of variables can now be stored on the Box for the long term
-* Global properties for boxes have been added
+* Global properties for Boxes have been added
 * Global properties for boards have been added
 * Some GUI icons have been reworked
 * Values of gauges can now be hidden